Nioh 2: The First Samurai

 In a deserted village near the Suzuka Pass, Hide finds another ancient shrine where a Guardian Spirit dragon emerges from a pictured scroll inside it, resonating with Sohayamaru and sending Hide back in time to the early days of the Heian period.
 Hide hears of their mother telling them the story of Otakemaru, a demon once loved by humans but when they grew fearful of Otakemaru and attacked him, he turned on them, laying waste to the entire village until he's confronted by a mysterious woman and her Guardian Spirit dragon.
-Hide finds Otakemaru and the two fight, with Hide almost losing control and being turned into a Aratama.
+Hide finds Otakemaru and the two fight, with Hide almost losing control and being turned into an Aratama.
 However, Hide is rescued by Suzuka, Otakemaru's sister.
 Trusting Hide, Suzuka heads off in pursuit of her brother, encountering Tate Eboshi, a yokai loyal to Otakemaru.
 Suzuka is knocked out, leaving Hide to fight and slay the yokai.
 Having run out of options to defeat her brother, Suzuka uses the last of her strength to give Hide her Guardian Spirit, Sohaya, to them and transform her sword with the Spirit Stones Tate Eboshi gathered into Sohayamaru, the process taking a toll on Suzuka by rendering her amnesiac.
 With the newly created Sohayamaru in their possession, Hide heads to Onigajo to confront Otakemaru, who transforms his Guardian Spirit into an Aratama, fusing with it to become the Nightmare Bringer.
 Hide vanquishes the Nightmare Bringer, and Otakemaru, realizing that the half-yōkai Hide was proof that his abandoned dream of humans and yōkai being able to live together had come true, is cleansed of all the pain and hatred.
 As Suzuka arrives, Kashin Koji begins to materialise from Otakemaru's cut off horn, but Hide seals him away with Sohayamaru, this time permanently, before returning to their time.
 Suzuka would recount these events as a fairy-tale to the child Hide (not knowing that Hide is the hero of the legend).
 In the afterlife, Otakemaru, now restored to this original appearance, is reunited with Miyoshino, whose memories as Suzuka have returned, and the two pass on together.

-Release
+Development and release

+Nioh 2 was developed by Koei Tecmo divisions Team Ninja and Kou Shibusawa.
+Fumihiko Yasuda of Team Ninja returned as director after directing its predecessor.

-Nioh 2 was announced for the PlayStation 4 at E3 2018 during Sony's press conference.
+Nioh 2 was announced by Sony Interactive Entertainment for the PlayStation 4 at E3 2018 during their press conference.
 An open beta of the game began on November 1, 2019.
 It released on March 13, 2020.
-Versions for PlayStation 5 and Windows titled Nioh 2: Complete Edition featuring all the previous downloadable content were released on February 5, 2021.
+Versions for PlayStation 5 and Windows titled Nioh 2 Remastered - Complete Edition and Nioh 2: Complete Edition, respectively, featuring all the previous downloadable content were released on February 5, 2021.

 Reception

+Critical reception

+Nioh 2 received "generally favorable" reviews from critics, according to review aggregator website Metacritic.